-- For proper installation and use, reference the instruction sheet in your Owner's Packet.
+- Guidelines for proper installation and use are provided in your Owner's Packet.

-• Care and Maintenance
+• Care And Maintenance

 - Outriggers should be washed with freshwater, a mild soap and a soft cloth.
 The outrigger poles should be sprayed down with freshwater.
-Never use acidic or abrasive cleaners on outriggers.

-- A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
+Never use acidic or abrasive cleaners on outriggers. - A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
 Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
 Once a year disassemble and regrease all applicable surfaces.